What are CIS View, eReferral and PACS Web?

 What do I do if I don't see a patient's name when I log on?

 There are times when patients are not associated with the correct primary care or referring provider.
-If after trying both the steps above you are still unable to find your patient, you will need to have your patient associated with you.
-Please have your patient send us a completed Authorization to Release Patient Health Information form (PDF) to have the association added, or have a provider with access to The CIS open the patient's record and add a relationship.
+If, after trying both of the above steps, you are still unable to find your patient, you will need to have your patient associated with you.
+Please have your patient send us a completed Authorization to Release Patient Health Information Form (PDF) (Spanish) to have the association added, or have a provider with access to the CIS open the patient's record and add a relationship.

 Why can't I search for a patient in CIS View?